turly/tpwl/README.md

 This will arrange for the bash function `_update_ps1` to be called every time bash outputs a prompt.
 `update_ps1` just sets `PS1` to whatever string is printed by the _tpwl_ invocation.

-Here's what's in my _.bashrc_, a bit more complicated as I have different parameters depending on whether I'm in a Clearcase view, plus I don't want to call tpwl every time as it's on a network drive.
+Here's what's in my work _.bashrc_, a bit more complicated as I have different parameters depending on whether I'm in a Clearcase view, plus I don't want to call _tpwl_ every time as it's likely on a network drive.
 To this end it relies on other code setting the `PS1_NEEDS_UPDATE_P` shell variable - look at the `cd` function for example.
-Note that because _tpwl_ is not called every time, I don't use the `--status=$?` arg.
+Note that because _tpwl_ is _not_ called every time, I don't use the `--status=$?` arg.

 ```bash